PIH/petl/README.md

 The recommended way to run PETL is as a service that is always running.

-Spring Boot facilitates setting this up by enabling the petl.jar file to be linked directly as a service in /etc/init.d.
+Spring Boot facilitates setting this up by enabling the petl.jar file to be linked directly as a service in `/etc/init.d`.
 See:  https://github.com/PIH/mirebalais-puppet/blob/master/mirebalais-modules/petl/manifests/init.pp

-In order to configure this appropriately, one should also install a file named ```petl.conf``` into ```/home/petl/bin```.
+In order to configure this appropriately, one should also install a file named `petl.conf` into `/home/petl/bin`.
 This configuration file should contain environment variables that affect the petl service execution.
 For example:

 ```bash